Fibre broadband explained

 How does fibre broadband work?

-The cables run underground, to deliver super-fast broadband to business and homes throughout Ireland.
+The cables run underground, to deliver super-fast broadband to businesses and homes throughout Ireland.

 You can get fibre broadband in Ireland from 6 providers: